Curanor99/chatbot-both/README.md

 ## Run chatbot in docker container
 To run the chatbot in a docker container you will need to build the image first.
 To do that run `docker build . -t "chatbot"` within this folder.
 After the image is built, you can run a container via the command `docker run -p 5000:5000 chatbot`.
 You will now be able to access the chatbot over this [URL](http://localhost:5000).
+The start process could take a little time.
+Wait until the message "Rasa server is up and running" is displayed in the terminal.

+All required python packages are listed [here](./requirements.txt).
+All additional requirements will be installed automatically when installing these.
+Your python version should be between `3.7` and `3.10`